The semiclassical zeta function for geodesic flows on negatively curved manifolds: Comments

 \subsubsection{Zeros along the imaginary axis}

-In physics, there is a clear reason to study the semi-classical zeta function $Z_{sc}(s)$ (rather than the zeta function $Z(s)$).
-The semi-classical zeta function appeared in the semi-classical theory of quantum chaos in physics \cite{voros87,voros88,Rugh}.
-If we consider the semi-classical approximation of the kernel of the semi-group generated by the Schr\"odinger equation (or the wave equation) on a manifold $N$, we get the so-called Gutzwiller trace formula\cite{GutzwillerBook}.
+In physics, there is a clear reason to study the semi-classical zeta function $Z_{sc}(s)$ rather than the zeta function $Z(s)$.
+The semi-classical zeta function appears in the semi-classical theory of quantum chaos in physics \cite{voros87,voros88,Rugh}.
+If we consider the semi-classical approximation of the kernel of the semi-group generated by the Schr\"odinger equation (or the wave equation) on a manifold $N$, we get the Gutzwiller trace formula \cite{GutzwillerBook}.
 This formula is actually for some fixed range of time and for the limit where the Plank constant $\hbar$ goes to zero (or the energy goes to infinity).
-But, if we suppose that the formula holds for long time and if the long-time limit $t\to \infty$ and the semi-classical limit $\hbar\to 0$ were exchangeable, we would expect that the zeros of the semi-classical zeta functions, which is defined from the Gutzwiller trace formula, is closely related to the spectrum of the Laplacian on the manifold $N$.
-Thus the semi-classical zeta functions is the object that connects the spectral structure of the quantized system (or the Schr\"odinger equation) and the structure of the periodic orbits for the (chaotic) classical dynamical systems.
-For this reason, the semi-classical zeta function and its zeros have been discussed extensively in the field of "quantum chaos".
-Of course, as any mathematician can imagine, there are much difficulties to make such argument to be rigorous.
+But, if we suppose that the formula holds for long time and if the long-time limit $t\to \infty$ and the semi-classical limit $\hbar\to 0$ were exchangeable, we would expect that the zeros of the semi-classical zeta function, which is defined from the Gutzwiller trace formula, is closely related to the spectrum of the Laplacian on the manifold $N$.
+Thus the semi-classical zeta function is an object that connects the spectral structure of the quantized system (or the Schr\"odinger equation) and the structure of the periodic orbits for the chaotic classical dynamical systems.
+For this reason, the semi-classical zeta function and its zeros have been discussed extensively in the field of ``quantum chaos".
+Of course, as any mathematician can imagine, there is much difficulty in making such idea into rigorous argument.
 Still the semi-classical zeta function and its zeros are interesting objects to study.
-To date, mathematically rigorous argument on such zeta function seems to be restricted to the special case of constant curvature, where the so-called Selberg trace formula is available.
-We think Theorem \ref{mainth:spec} is the first rigorous result for the semi-classical zeta function for the geodesic flows on manifolds with "variable" curvature.
-We hope that our results will shed some light to the related studies.
+To date, mathematically rigorous argument on semi-classical zeta function seems to be limited to the special case of constant curvature, where Selberg trace formula is available.
+To the authors' knowledge, Theorem \ref{mainth:spec} is the first rigorous result for the semi-classical zeta function for the geodesic flows on manifolds with negative \emph{variable} curvature.
+We hope that our results will shed light on the related studies.

-\subsubsection{Cohomological argument?}
+\subsubsection{Cohomological argument}

-Let us recall a classical argument on the dynamical zeta function for Anosov diffeomorphisms.
-(See \cite{Smale}.)
-Let $f:M\to M$ be an Anosov diffeomorphism.
-The Artin-Mazur zeta function of the discrete dynamical system generated by $f$ is